algorithmiaio/dev-center/_pages/event-flows/azure-sb.md

 This guide will walk you through setting up Algorithmia Event Flows using an [Azure Service Bus (SB)](https://azure.microsoft.com/services/service-bus/) message broker.
 Once configured, you can create event-driven workflows in which your algorithms subscribe to an SB queue and are automatically invoked with the contents of messages published to the queue.

-## SB Event Flow configuration overview
+## Event Flow configuration overview

 The process of configuring Event Flows with an SB message broker involves several steps, some of which are to be completed within the Azure Portal and some of which are to be completed within the Algorithmia browser user interface (UI).
 At a high level, the configuration steps are: